Currently, there are 9 functions associated with the

 The rule applied to a select each sample unit is defined in the

-attribute of output samples.
+rule attribute of output samples.
 We give a few examples

 below: